Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 Join us in remembering @tinacharles31's late aunt Maureen "Hopey" Vaz on her birthday. #NeverWavering https://t.co/wiv2mwsicg8/23/2016, 8:24:16 PM

-AM: I personally like to keep things low-key.
+Angella Murry (Tina Charles' mom): I personally like to keep things low-key.
 I like to be in the background.
 I work from behind the scenes.

 On a personal level, there’s an internal gratification and a feeling of contentment that I’ve done a good job.
 And I’ve been privileged to go to certain events and travel to certain places.
 I’ve been able to see the world, which I’m so appreciative [of].
 And you see Tina’s foundation [Hopey’s Heart] and her hard work pay off, and that’s a blessing.